marqo-ai/marqo/examples/MultiModalSearch/article.md

 In the image above, the results have now been biased by the aesthetic score to remove the low-quality images (which have a low aesthetic score).
 This example uses aesthetic score but any other number of scalars can be used - for example ones based around sales and/or popularity.

-### 2.8 Multi-Modal Entities
+### 2.8 Multimodal Entities

 Multi modal entities or items are just that - representations that take into account multiple pieces of information.
 These can be images or text or some combination of both.
 Examples include using multiple display images for ecommerce.
 Using multiple images can aid retrieval and help disambiguate between the item for sale and other items in the images.
-If a multi-modal model like [CLIP](https://openai.com/research/clip) is used, then the different modalities can be used together as they live in the same latent space.
+If a multimodal model like [CLIP](https://openai.com/research/clip) is used, then the different modalities can be used together as they live in the same latent space.

 ```python
 document = {"combined_text_image":